-A strong advocate of new music, he has performed regional and world premieres by Iosif Andriasov, Stepan Rostomyan, Eleanor Aversa, Jeff Bowen, Jon Brenner, Arshak Andriasov, and Felipe Rossi.
-Arakelyan conducted the Pacific Northwest premiere of Paul Hindemith Kammermuzik Nr.
-1. He is a recipient of numerous awards including: Armenian General Benevolent Union (AGBU) Performing Arts Fellowship (2013, 2014, 2015), Edward Hosharian Award, and the Armenian Allied Arts Competition (1st place) among others.
 Arakelyan played alongside Sir James Galway during his induction into the Hollywood Bowl Hall of Fame with the Los Angeles Philharmonic.
-He participated in the Conductors Guild Workshop, Pierre Monteux School for Conductors, Idyllwild Music Festival, Dilijan Chamber Music Series, Seasons Festival Academy, and Fairbanks Summer Arts Festival.
-Arakelyan conducted in masterclasses with notable conductors David Loebel, Frank Battisti, Donald Thulean, Ennio Nicotra, David Effron, Neal Stulberg, Michael Jinbo, and Lawrence Golan.
+He is a three time recipient of the Armenian General Benevolent Union (AGBU) Performing Arts Fellowship, Edward Hosharian Award, and the Armenian Allied Arts Competition (1st place), among others.
+Arakelyan participated in the Conductors Guild Workshop, Pierre Monteux School for Conductors, Idyllwild Music Festival, Dilijan Chamber Music Series, Seasons Festival Academy, and Fairbanks Summer Arts Festival.
+He conducted in masterclasses with notable conductors David Loebel, Frank Battisti, Donald Thulean, Ennio Nicotra, David Effron, Neal Stulberg and Michael Jinbo.

-He received a Doctorate in Musical Artsdegree in conducting from the University of Washington.
-His primary conducting studies are with Ludovic Morlot, David Alexander Rahbee, John Roscigno, Adam Stern and flute studies with Paul Taub, John Barcellona, Laura Osborn, Stephen Preston, and Shigenori Kudo.
-Outside of conducting, Arakelyan is the founder and director of the Armenian Orchestral Music Project and the Classical Program Coordinator at Music Works Northwest.
+Arakelyan earned the Doctor of Musical Arts in conducting from the University of Washington.
+His primary conducting studies are with Ludovic Morlot, David Alexander Rahbee and flute studies with John Barcellona, Paul Taub, and Laura Osborn.
+Arakelyan played in flute masterclasses with Stephen Preston and Shigenori Kudo.
+In his youth he played in the Los Angeles Junior Philharmonic Orchestra.
+Outside of conducting, he is the founder and host of Off the Podium Music Podcast where his guests are renowned musicians and artists.